 Here you must present your analysis and a discussion of the results, as well as any robustness checks that you have performed.
-In constructing your tables and/or figures, make sure that you provide clear labels and a title.
-Readers looking at the table or graph should be able to see with no difficulty the relationship you intend to demonstrate and the population of cases that you examined.
+Tables and Figures should be numbered for easy reference in the text.
+Make sure that you provide clear labels and a title on all tables and figures.
+Readers looking at a table or graph should be able to see with no difficulty the relationship you intend to demonstrate and the population of cases that you examined.
 It is important, however, that you not only present the data in tables, but also explain it in words.
 Readers should be able to understand your key results simply from reading the text.